 Oh, forgive me for forgetting to mention the UNDER FILL of the beds.
 UNDER the dirt you will find logs (BIG LOGS) and wood chips.
 LOTS of wood chips!
 Thank you to my son in law and his father for doing the ‘heavy lifting’.
 Men with heavy equipment are a WONDERFUL thing 🙂

-Sometimes you must remind yourself
+Sometimes you just need to remind yourself:

 Hatching an idea and brooding over it for a bit is a part of the journey.
 It is the ADVENTURE.
 The HUNT.
 The SCORE.
-It is the all this that brings a smile to your lips and joy to your heart.
+It is all this that brings a smile to your lips and joy to your heart.

 More to come!

 Comments have been turn off at this time